 Global research and development centre of British startup Andiamo is starting its activity in Gdańsk.
 The company develops software for 3D design of medical orthoses for children.
 Andiamo came to Poland thanks to the investment of Polish technology fund Alfabeat.

 Not without reason, the motto of the Polish fund is – We support founders through global alliances.
-The fund believes that only through international cooperation one can achieve success on a global scale.
+The fund believes that only through international cooperation one can achieve success on a global scale for loans now.

 Investing in potential

 – We have spoken to the investors from all over the world and Alfabeat was the one of the very few who just got it immediately!– says Naveed Parvez, co-founder of Andiamo.

 – We knew at first glance that Andiamo has great potential.
 Their solution completely changes the way of thinking about the industry– says Bartosz Lipnicki, Managing Partner at Alfabeat.

 Their potential was appreciated not only by the Alfabeat fund.
 WeWork has also invested in the solution via their Creator Awards initiative.
 Mikhail Konoplev, General Manager Central Europe, WeWork says – “As a winner of last year’s Creator Awards, it is great to see Andiamo expand to Poland with such an impactful and meaningful business.
 We launched the Creator Awards – a global competition recognising and rewarding creators and entrepreneurs – in seven major cities, including London, where Andiamo won their funding to help build high-tech orthotic devices for children, before winning a further $500,000 at the global finals in New York City earlier this year.
 With WeWork expanding to Poland, Andiamo will not only remain part of our flourishing community but, also connect with our new members here and continue to inspire.”